NRollo/PowerMeter/README.md

  - The URL, username and password for the MQTT server (in 'Mqtt.c', lines 8, 247 and 248)
  - The two private decryption keys (in 'AESdecrypt.c', line 37 and 38)

- Make sense to put this in a .h configuration file (this is put in the backlog).
+ Make sense to put this in a .h configuration file (backlog).